godotengine/godot/modules/game_help/Terrain3D/doc/docs/troubleshooting.md

 Troubleshooting
 =================

+## Tutorial Videos

+Make sure to watch the [tutorial videos](tutorial_videos.md) which show proper installation and setup.

 ## Use the Console

 As a gamedev, you should always be running with the console open.
 This means you ran `Godot_v4.*_console.exe` or ran Godot in a terminal window.